TerminalX-Offical/TerminalX-APP/README.md

 *TerminalX Android Terminal Emulator

-TerminalX — Modern Android Terminal Environment TerminalX is a clean, lightweight, and modern command‑line environment designed for Android.
+erminalX — Modern Android Terminal Environment TerminalX is a clean, lightweight, and modern command‑line environment designed for Android.
 Built for developers, power‑users, students, and anyone who wants a fast, minimal, and distraction‑free terminal on mobile.